lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 increase the bandwidth of the TT channel as appropriate.
-In parametric modelling, calling upon such parameters has a significant effect on the likelihood of the model, but here these variables are auxiliary variables that will *not* effect the likelihood of the model.
+In parametric modelling, calling upon such parameters has a significant effect on the likelihood of the model, but here these variables are auxiliary variables that will *not* affect the likelihood of the model.
 They merely effect our ability to approximate the true bandwidth of the TT channel.
 The quality of this approximation can be varied at run time.
 It is not necessary to specify it at design time.
 This gives us the